jblackwood/clingoArc/README.md

 3. **The Potential of SAT Solvers and Theorem Provers**
    My intuition is that techniques from **SAT solving** and **automated theorem proving** (e.g., **CDCL**, **superposition calculus**, and **Knuth-Bendix completion**) may have valuable insights.
    These algorithms are well-suited for certain types of NP-complete problems, and my intuition is that the **symmetry-breaking techniques** in these algorithms might be useful for solving ARC-like tasks.
    Although there has been progress in combining deep learning with theorem provers, the focus has been primarily on mathematical theorems rather than benchmarks like ARC.
-I believe deeper integration might have untapped potential for program search in ARC-like tasks.
+   I believe deeper integration of deep learning and these algorithms might have untapped potential for program search in ARC-like tasks.

 ## Details of the approach